kbanach/JavaScript-Helpers/README.md

 Which will open the browser.

+## Deployment to gh-pages

+Every merge to `master` is deployed by Travis CI.

 ## Notes

 Everything what you can see here, is a one-man-one-tomuchfreetime job.
 Don't blame me for anything.
 Ask questions.